jatin-devhub/clean-code-robert-c-martin/chapter-01-clean-code.md

 - Clean code is readable and elegant.
 It makes the reader feel at ease.
 - Clean code minimizes the number of entities (classes, methods, variables, etc.).
 - Clean code always looks like it was written by someone who cares.
+- Clean code without tests is not clean

 ## Characteristics of Clean Code